jupyter/enhancement-proposals/30-telemetry/proposal.md

 #### Authenticated routing service

-Events sent from user's notebook servers or client side interfaces directly to a sink are untrusted - they are from user controlled code & can be anything.
+Events sent from users' notebook servers or client side interfaces directly to a sink are untrusted - they are from user controlled code & can be anything.
 It would be useful to provide a JupyterHub service that can validate that the users are who they say they are - even though the rest of the event data